-The Global Obesity Prevention Center (GOPC) is home to several projects aimed at studying and fighting obesity from an innovative, systems level.
-These projects span the US and the globe.
+The Global Obesity Prevention Center (GOPC) is home to multiple projects aimed at studying and fighting obesity from an innovative, systems level.
+These projects span the US and across the globe.

 Dynamics of Childhood Obesity in Pennsylvania from Community to Epigenetics

 This study uses existing data and ongoing research to understand the dynamics of childhood obesity in a large population of children living in 1,300 Pennsylvania communities that vary in their land use, food, physical activity, and social environments.
 For further details, click here.

 Co-Lead: Huijun Wang, MD, PhD, from China CDC

 This study uses a systems-oriented framework, with data collected in China from large cohorts.
 Researchers incorporate novel systems analysis to study the interplay, impact and feedback loops of the built, social, economic, environmental and policy factors and their changes on individual children and their families' decisions regarding eating, physical activity, and adiposity outcomes.